 You can get a list of doctors at every pharmacy (Apotheke) or the yellow pages (Gelbe Seiten).
 In addition, there are also some websites on which the doctors’ specialties and locations are listed.
 For more information about Pediatrics in Ulm, click here or here.

-For employees of Ulm University
+For the Employees of the Ulm Univeristy

-For registered doctoral students at Ulm University
+For enrolled doctoral candidates at Ulm University

-More children care facilities in Ulm and Neu-Ulm
+Further childcare facilities in Ulm and Neu-Ulm

 Finding the right School in Germany

 If you need to choose an appropriate school for your school-aged child, the “Make it in Germany” website offers a helpful introduction to the German school system.
 For more information about choosing the right school, please check the information platform “Expatica”.

 The website of the "Internationale Stadt" informs about the possibilities in Ulm and Neu-Ulm.
 Comprehensive information about each public school in Ulm can be found here (only in German).

 If you have children or if you are expecting a child, the German government provides a variety of financial assistance and additional protection rights depending on your type of residence title.
 The most important ones are listed below.